Archives

 Assessment

-Assessments are similar to instruction and practice in that students may struggle to understand a concept in isolation, but when the math concept is provided in a context that interests them, they may be able to show their understanding a little more.
+Assessments are similar to instruction and practice in that students may struggle to understand a concept in isolation.
+Still, when the math concept is provided in a context that interests them, they may be able to show their understanding a little more.

 One of my favorite ways to assess student understanding is with math projects.
 Two types of projects would work well to differentiate instruction in the classroom by interest.